API v1 - Environment

 }

-DELETE /name (in project)
+DELETE name (in project)

-This uses a DELETE request to completely delete the specified variable from the project.
+Delete the specified variable from the project.

 {